marina601/easy-cocktail-recipes/README.md

    - The website has a responsive design based on the screen view.
    - Minimalistic footer with social icons for the webpage.
    - Custom 404.html page has been added
-   - All pages have call to action buttons (except from contact.html) to give the user easy access to the next page, without the need to choose from navigation menu.
+   - All pages have call-to-action buttons (except contact.html) to give the user easy access to the next page, without the need to choose from the navigation menu.

 - [Recipes.html](recipes.html):
    - Recipe cards take their input from an API.